Top scholar technology 2017: Kapakapa buffalo milk

 WBC uses a batch pasteurisation process with a jacketed vat.
 Regular audits of the milk are carried out by sending samples to laboratories for testing microbial content and milk composition.
 This ensures that the milk is consistently safe to consume.

-The company operate a risk management plan for the production process of their buffalo milk products.
+The company operates a risk management plan for the production process of their buffalo milk products.

 WBC supply both unpasteurised and pasteurised milk to their customers and Hayley had the choice of which to use for her own development.
 It was determined safer to use pasteurised than to try and mimic this industrial process in a classroom setting.